 Prof. Rubinstein is the author or co-author of over 200 scientific publications in reviewed journals and international conferences.
 He is also the co-author of six book chapters and he has co-edited a book on Electromagnetic Time Reversal.

 Prof. Rubinstein is a Fellow of the IEEE and the recipient of the best Master's Thesis award from the University of Florida.
 He received the IEEE achievement award for outstanding contributions to the modeling of lightning discharge and its electromagnetic effects, and he is a co-recipient of NASA's recognition for innovative technological work.
+He received the ICLP's Karl Berger Award for for Distinguished Achievements in the Science and Engineering of Lightning Research Developing New Fields in Theory and Practice, Modeling and Measurements.
 He is a Fellow of the Summa Foundation, an honorary professor of the University of el Valle in Colombia, the Swiss representative of Commission C of the International Union of Radio Science and a member of the Swiss Academy of Sciences.